the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css.md

 );
 ~~~~~~~

 We can also pass the `className` attribute as a prop to React components.
-For instance, we can use this option to pass the SearchForm component a flexible style with a `className` prop from a range of predefined classes from a CSS file.
+For example, we can use this option to pass the SearchForm component a flexible style with a `className` prop from a range of predefined classes from a CSS file.
 Lastly, style the InputWithLabel component:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~